Confessions of the Fox: Timeline of Transgender History

 The term female husband was coined between the seventeenth and eighteenth century.
 The exact date that this term came about is unknown, but many historical figures exist as examples; one of the most famous examples being Charles Hamilton (female husband), after the publication of the 1746 fictionalised account of the trial written by Henry Fielding.
 Female husbands were almost always prosecuted after being accused of being women who lived as men and tried to seduce other women.
 These cases were reported the most in the seventeenth and eighteenth centuries, whereby in the female husband was regularly made out to have lied to their wives, being accused of defrauding her.

 Many nineteenth century figures such as James Barry (surgeon) and Albert Cashier lived their lives as the opposite gender to what they were assigned at birth, very often without people noticing.
 Barry was not discovered to be transgender until a post-mortem study.

 Alan L Hart was a key transgender figure in the twentieth century, with a variety of knowledge surrounding physics and radiology.
 Hart's grandparents and friends were supportive in his gender presentation.
 At this point in history, transitioning was beginning to call need medically.

 It is important to understand that up until the twenty-first century, transitioning has been perceived in numerous different ways, with a multitude of terms referring to the process of self discovery within gender.
 This history is important in Confessions of The Fox when observing the lives of two transgender characters in two different points throughout history, and noticing the difference in their identities and the responses from their surrounding society.

 Critical reception

 The novel was named a "book of the year" by the New Yorker, Huffington Post, and Kirkus Reviews.
-It was a finalist for the Lambda Literary Award and was shortlisted for the Center for Fiction First Novel Prize.
+It was a finalist for the 2019 Lambda Literary Award for Transgender Fiction and was shortlisted for the 2018 Center for Fiction First Novel Prize.